danieljt/Java/README.txt

 This repository includes work done in java both in private and at the university of Oslo.
-Most files should be in working condition, yet further updates to files can be made to improve their performance
+Most files should be in working condition, and are done in norwegian.
+Work has been put down to convert projects to english.